Driveiei/Final-Machine-Learning-German-Bank/README.md

 As we can see, all of the methods had be changed the result not that much.
 Overall of the result is worse than choosing all features that I already done for.

 #### Feature Selection using Embedded Method
-These are result that I got from using Feature Selection using Filter Method to predict who should be given credit in the future.
+These are result that I got from using Feature Selection using Embedded Method to predict who should be given credit in the future.
 I using Embedded methods to takes care of each iteration of the model training process and carefully extract those features which contribute the most to the training for a particular iteration.
 Regularization methods are the most commonly used embedded methods which penalize a feature given a coefficient threshold.
 ![Embeded_Method](image_result/embeded_method.JPG)
 I was done feature selection using Lasso regularization.
 If the feature is irrelevant, lasso penalizes it’s coefficient and make it 0.
 Hence the features with coefficient = 0 are removed and the rest are taken.
 Hence, Lasso model has taken 3 features such as